In WordPress, the message “Briefly Unavailable for Scheduled Maintenance” shows your site’s temporary unavailability.

 Automatic Updates

-When WordPress automatically initiates an update – it refers to WordPress automatic update.
-During automatic updates, WordPress creates a .maintenance file in the site’s root – causing WordPress to show a message – Briefly unavailable for Scheduled maintenance.
+When WordPress automatically initiates an update, it refers to a WordPress automatic update.
+During automatic updates, WordPress creates a .maintenance file in the site’s root, causing WordPress to show a message: Briefly unavailable for Scheduled maintenance.

 Manual Updates

 When a WordPress site’s admin initiates an update, it refers to manual updates in WordPress.
-In this case – WordPress showing maintenance mode is caused by a plugin, such as SeedProd.
+WordPress shows maintenance mode caused by a plugin, such as SeedProd, in this case.

 Note: While WordPress is updating its Core, visitors may still see “Briefly unavailable for Scheduled maintenance” after WordPress has finished an automatic update – causing frustration for WordPress admins.